pavani-edirisinghe/MovieHeaven/Web Application/README.md

 # MovieHeaven 🎬

 MovieHeaven is a full-stack web application built to explore and manage movies.
-It consists of a Node.js/Express backend and a modern frontend (React/Vite).
+It consists of a Node.js/Express backend and a modern frontend (Reactjs).
 MySQL is used as the database, managed via XAMPP.

 ## 🚀 Getting Started